rishiraj333/StatScope_AutoML/README.md

 ⸻

 💡 Notes
-    •    The app currently supports regression tasks only.
+- The app currently supports regression tasks only.
-    •    Make sure your CSV has a datetime or date column if you want time-based features.
+- This version is still under testing phase, so feel free to try and test various datasets to check for bugs.

 ⸻

 📌 Requirements
-    •    Python >= 3.8
+- Python >= 3.8
-    •    Streamlit
+- Streamlit
-    •    pandas
+- pandas
-    •    scikit-learn
+- scikit-learn
-    •    seaborn
+- seaborn
-    •    matplotlib
+- matplotlib
-    •    numpy
+- numpy
-    •    pickle
+- pickle

 (See environment.yml or requirements.txt for full list)